 Useful info to organize your trip to Jordan

 The visa costs 40 JOD (single entry) and is valid for 60 days.
-If you enter Jordan from Aqaba the visa is free of charge for some nationalities (you’ll have to stay in Jordan for at least 3 days).
+If you enter Jordan from Aqaba, the visa is free of charge for some nationalities (you’ll have to stay in Jordan for at least 3 days).

 Top things to do and to see in Jordan

-Other places you shouldn’t miss includes the Jordan Museum, the residential area of Abdun Al Shmali (if you are interested in nightlife) and Amman Citadel.
+Other places you shouldn’t miss include the Jordan Museum, the residential area of Abdun Al Shmali (if you are interested in nightlife), and the Amman Citadel.

-Finally don’t forget to visit the King Abdullah Mosque.
+Finally, don’t forget to visit the King Abdullah Mosque.

-Here’s some ideas about what to see North of Amman.
+Here are some ideas about what to see North of Amman.

 Jerash is a surprisingly well-preserved ancient city.
 It was part of the Roman Decapolis.
-The area with the ruins is huge and it takes at least half a day to explore it.
+The area with the ruins is huge, and it takes at least half a day to explore it.